 We are a nontraditional team because this is a nontraditional mission.
-Our board members have been selected based on their ability to clearly understand and apply the mission and vision of Social Tinkering.
-They come from a variety of backgrounds bringing their learned wisdom from their lives, educations, and work experiences to help make our work successful.
+Our board members and staff have been invited to this work first and foremost due to each of our ability to clearly understand and apply the mission and vision of Social Tinkering.
+We come from a variety of backgrounds, combining our learned wisdom from our lives, educations, and work experiences to help our vision become reality.

-Jeanette Langston has been learning about social isolation, connection, belonging, and happiness her entire life.
-In 2018, she began forming the concept of Social Tinkering as she continued to explore her personal experience with aloneness and embraced her natural ability to connect people.
-In 2020, she started Social Tinkering and in 2021, she invited the founding members of our Board of Directors to join her in her mission to empower connections and grow happiness.
+Jeanette has been learning about social isolation, connection, belonging, and happiness her entire life.
+In 2018, she began forming the concept of Social Tinkering as she explored her personal experience with aloneness and connection while embracing her natural ability to help people connect with each other.
+In 2021 she and the founding Board established Social Tinkering as a nonprofit organization to empower connections and grow happiness.

-Jeanette is a proud mother of 2 lovely small humans and 2 delightful fur-kids.
-She is a strong and loving partner to her incredibly supportive husband of over 2 decades.
+Jeanette is a proud mother of 2 lovely small humans and 3 delightful fur-kids, and strives to be a loving partner of her husband of 25 years.
 She grew up in western Montana, has lived in 6 different states, has traveled all over the U.S. and a bit internationally.
 She sees herself as an unconventional kind of creative and loves to sing, hike, play, and have adventures exploring new places with her family and friends.
-She greatly values her friendships and enjoys meeting up with friends to listen to their stories, to laugh and cry, and to simply enjoy life together.
+She greatly values her friendships and enjoys meeting up with friends to listen to their stories, to laugh and cry, and to simply do life together.

 Marissa was born and raised in Vermont and briefly left to go to college in Massachusetts.
 Upon her return, she felt an intense need to create deeper connections in the Rutland community, and to make a difference within the community.